maubanel/GMS2-Getting-Started/positioning-text-1/README.md

 ##### `Step 21.`\|`GMGS`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond:

-We want to create another sprite, this time a blue square.  *Right click* the right mouse button on the **s** title in the **Asset Browser** tab and select **Create | Sprite**. *Change* the name to `spr_square`.
+We want to create another sprite, this time a blue square.  *Right click* the right mouse button on the **Sprites** title in the **Asset Browser** tab and select **Create | Sprite**. *Change* the name to `spr_square`.
 Once you have seen this screen press the <kbd>Edit Sprite</kbd> button to create the actual artwork. *Press* the left mouse button on the blue color in the palette to pick the fill color that we want.
 Select the the **Fill Tool** and click within the window to fill the entire sprite with blue.

 ![Create blue square sprite spr_blue](images/CreateTSquareSprite.gif)